danielbodnar/awesome-stars/BY-LANG.md

 ## Rust

+- [seed-rs/seed](https://github.com/seed-rs/seed) - A Rust framework for creating web apps
+- [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
+Currently, it has support for some of the language.
 - [containers/bootc](https://github.com/containers/bootc) - Boot and upgrade via container images
 - [deislabs/wagi](https://github.com/deislabs/wagi) - Write HTTP handlers in WebAssembly with a minimal amount of work
 - [yinheli/wgx](https://github.com/yinheli/wgx) - wireguard tool to manage / generate configuration.
 Maintain one yaml configuration file to quickly build wireguard network.